samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 ### Level 3: Barbarian Subclass

 You gain a Barbarian subclass of your choice.
-The [Path of the Berserker](#PathoftheBerserker), [Path of the Wild Heart](#PathoftheWildHeart), [Path of the World Tree](#PathoftheWorldTree), and [Path of the Zealot](#PathoftheZealot) subclasses are detailed after this class’s description.
+The [Path of the Berserker](#PathoftheBerserker), [Path of the Wild Heart](#PathoftheWildHeart), [Path of the World Tree](#PathoftheWorldTree), and [Path of the Zealot](#PathoftheZealot) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Barbarian levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Barbarian level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Barbarian level or lower.

 ### Level 3: Primal Knowledge